woleet/woleet-proofkeeper/README.md

 ### Using regular expression

-If you want to timestamp or sign only a subset of the files present in a folder or a sub-folder, you can use the regex option which will limit the scope of this tool to the files that matches the provided regular expression, you can test the regex here: https://regex-golang.appspot.com/assets/html/index.html.
+If you want to timestamp or seal only a subset of the files in a folder, you can define a regular expression limiting the scope of this tool to the files matching this expression (you can test the regular expression here: https://regex-golang.appspot.com/assets/html/index.html).

 ## Installation